intel/llvm/sycl/doc/SYCL2020-SpecializationConstants.md

 #### DPC++ FE

-When we compile code for target which doesn't support native specialization constants, DPC++ FE should look for `kernel_handler` argument in functions marked as `sycl_kernel`.
-If such argument is present, it means that this kernel can access specialization constants and therefore we need to:
+DPC++ FE should look for `kernel_handler` argument in a function marked with `sycl_kernel" attribute.
+If such argument is present, it means that this kernel can access specialization constants and therefore FE needs to do the following:

-- generate one more kernel argument for passing a buffer with specialization constants values.
+If native specialization constants are supported:
 - create `kernel_handler` object

-  **TODO**: this item should be done for native specialization constants as well, probably need to refactor the document to outline common parts into a separate section.
+- use default constructor to initialize it
+- pass that `kernel_handler` object to user-provided SYCL kernel function

+If native specialization constants are not supported:
+- generate one more kernel argument for passing a buffer with specialization constants values
+- create `kernel_handler` object
 - initialize that `kernel_handler` object with newly created kernel argument
 - pass that `kernel_handler` object to user-provided SYCL kernel function
+- Provide information about new kernel argument through the integration header

 So, having the following as the input:
 ```